beeyawnncuh/Editing/README.md

 ![screenshot](https://pm1.narvii.com/7447/e874b9fedec25778e797579e61759efdb3f2da42r1-750-1334v2_00.jpg "Project time and other info")

-If you want to know more about Videostar and the editing features they have you can check out their [instagram!](https://www.instagram.com/videostarapp/?hl=en)
+If you want to know more about Videostar and the editing features they have you can check out their [Instagram!](https://www.instagram.com/videostarapp/?hl=en)

+To be honest, if I knew how to attach videos to websites I would try to include one of my edits but as you can probably tell I am very bad at coding, my apologies.

+### Conclusion
+Editing is a very big part of my life as it serves as a coping mechanism and kind of the only talent I have if I'm being completely honest.
+But if you're ever looking for a hobby that could quite possibly be long term, editing is the way to go!
+It can be with photoshopping pictures, creating short films, or fan edits just like me :)